 Who are students who identify as heterosexual but engage in same-sex hook-ups?
 How do they differ in areas such as level of sexual activity, lifetime sexual experiences, demographic characteristics and attitudes compared from those who engage in same-sex hookups but identify as homosexual?
-Both those who engage in female-female and male-male hookups are examined using a large dataset of students at 22 universities.
+Both those who engage in female-female and male-male hookups are examined using the Online College Social Life Survey (OCSLS), a large dataset of students at 22 universities.

 6. Messages about Masculinity: The Media Portrayal of Stay-at-home Fathers (With Pamela Stone)

 We analyze 68 articles about 63 stay-at-home fathers that were published in major U.S. newspapers between 1987 and 2014, and compare this portrayal with that of stay-at-home mothers found in our earlier research (Gender & Society, 2008).
 Similar themes of elites, choice rhetoric and individualistic explanations are found, with an additional emphasis on experiences of stigma and negative reactions from other parents, strangers, and to a lesser extent friends and family.
 In addition to comparing trends in the portrayal of stay at home fathers to that of stay at home mothers, we examine changes in the depiction over time, and how the portrayal of stay at home fathers compared to actual trends in stay at home fathers, by both father's and their female partner's education levels.
 We use several waves of the Current Population Survey (1987-2014) to examine these trends at a national level.

 students and prospective graduate students interested in working on this or related